g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 #### Local Clone
 To clone the repository:
-- Log in to GitHub and navigate to repository [of this game project](https://github.com/g-omarsdottir/rock-paper-scissors-lizard-spock-game).
+- Log in to GitHub and navigate to the [repository of this project](https://github.com/g-omarsdottir/rock-paper-scissors-lizard-spock-game).
 - Click on the green "Code" button to open dropdown menu, select "Clone with HTTPS, SSH or GitHub CLI" and copy the link provided.
 - Open "Terminal" (or "Git Bash") in your code editor.
 - Change the current working directory to the location where you want the cloned directory to be made.